pglet/website/docs/tutorials/powershell.md

 In multi-user Pglet apps every user has a unique session with its own page contents.
 To start an app page you use `Connect-PgletApp` cmdlet which takes a `ScriptBlock` with a session handler code.
 The handler script is called in a separate PowerShell Runspace for every new user connected.
 The program stays blocked on `Connect-PgletApp` while constantly waiting for new user connections.

-In the example below we are going to encapsulate user session state and app logic in a class instance.
 Below is a minimal Pglet multi-user app in PowerShell:

 ```powershell title="hello-app.ps1"
 Import-Module pglet